PMET-public/module-datainstall-graphql/README.md

 		}
 	}

 **widgets**: Use to create the `widgets.json` file to populate Widgets.
 Include the Ids or names you want to include in the export.
+If you need a list of all widgets, set the input to an empty string `identifiers: [""]`. `widget_id` is also available but not necessary for a data pack. `ui_type` is also available if a UI friendly version of type needs to be displayed

 	query{
 		widgets(identifiers: ["1","2","3"]) {